rogerbf/tor-spawn/README.md

 `options` contains tor configuration data which are passed on as arguments when spawning tor.

-By default, SocksPort and ControlPort are set to any two available ports.
+By default, SocksPort and ControlPort are set to any two available ports and are available on the returned instance object under the `options` key.